Come-On/learningit/readme.txt

 Git is free software distributed under the GPL - user1.
 Git is free software distributed under the GPL - test.
 Git is free software distributed under the GPL - user2.
+Git is free software distributed under the GPL - XXXXX.